 - All land utilised for development should be regarded as a precious resource and used as efficiently as possible.
 Higher density developments can help to reduce the amount of land needed to meet future housing needs but this must be balanced against the need to ensure a quality living environment which embraces placemaking principles.
 On all sites of 10 units or more a general minimum net housing density of 30 dwellings per hectare is required but it is acknowledged that individual circumstances will vary according to the site location and the character of the surrounding area.
 In most housing developments it should be possible to reference the objectives of good design to achieve this density whilst still meeting space about dwellings standards, provision of SuDS and creating a pleasant living environment.
 In some cases though, either due to site constraints or the character of its surroundings, a lower density of development may be justified but this will need to be justified as part of a Design and Access Statement. - In order to meet the variety of needs in Flintshire, a range of housing must be provided on sites.
 The Local Housing Market Assessment identified a particular need for smaller one and two bed units to meet the increasing need from single person households.
 A significant part of this need is driven by the growing older population (65+), therefore the housing needs of older people should be reflected in residential development proposals, which could include the development of bungalows.
 To ensure that mixed and balanced communities are created the Council will expect developers to provide an appropriate mix of dwelling size and type to meet local housing needs, making reference to the evidence within the latest Local Housing Market Assessment and avoiding residential schemes that are dominated by larger properties with four or more bedrooms.
-Through careful design and layout it should be possible to avoid a distinction between different types of housing and tenures.
+Through careful design and layout it should be possible to avoid a distinction between the council will expect the council to the serious design and layout it should be possible to avoid a distinction between the council will expect the council to the council will expect developers to provide an appropriate mix of dwelling size and type to meet local housing needs, making reference to the evidence within the latest Local Housing Market Assessment and avoiding residential schemes that are dominated by larger properties with four or more bedrooms.
+Through careful design and layout it should be